wkabi/Tortuosity-Supervised-Multi-Class-Classification-of-Retinal-Fundus-Data/README.md

 This repository will help you to train, validate and test Tortuosity AI model for multi-class classification using retinal fundus images by employing deep learning (DL) methodology.
+It can also be adopted to train, validate and test any AI model for multi-class classification using 2D/3D data.

 Notes:
 - This repository is not for commercial use/purpose.